ansys/scade-design-rules/doc/source/rules/project_structure/model_root_package.rst

 .. start_description

-This rule checks if the Model contains only one Package as root element and no other elements at this level
+This rule checks if the Model contains only one Package as root element and no other elements at this level.

 .. end_description